-Climate Impact Partners' Advisory Council is consulted on development priorities within the annual revision cycle.
+Climate Impact Partners' Advisory Council1 is consulted on development priorities within the annual revision cycle.
 In addition, we consult with certified companies, our assessment partners, and other sustainability leaders and environmental NGOs.

 Climate Impact Partners also invites and encourages input from clients and others with an interest in carbon neutrality.
-Suggestions for development priorities for subsequent versions of The CarbonNeutral Protocol should be sent to Climate Impact Partners at business@climateimpact.com.
+Suggestions for development priorities for subsequent versions of The CarbonNeutral Protocol should be sent to Climate Impact Partners at info@climateimpact.com.

-Based upon our experience and understanding of changing client needs, developments in the market for climate solutions and guidance from our Advisory Council, material changes to The CarbonNeutral Protocol in this 2025 version include:
+Based upon our experience and understanding of changing client needs, developments in the market for climate solutions and guidance from our Advisory Council, material changes to The CarbonNeutral Protocol in this 2024 version include:

-- Updated presentation of key tables to more clearly demonstrate requirements of measurement and compensation for each certification type (Technical Specification: Define) - Updated Expanded definition regarding qualified third parties in relation to science-aligned target setting (Technical Specification 3.2) - Updated guidance on permissible and non-permissible departures from existing science-aligned reduction target frameworks (Technical Specification 3.2) - Updated guidance on corresponding adjustments under the Paris Agreement (Guidance 4.8) - Updated Approved Environmental Instrument Standards (Table 10 and Guidance 4.2) - Updated the order of measurement Part 1 and Part 2 requirements (Core Requirements: Measure and Technical Specification: Measure) - Updated guidance on use of Energy Attribute Certificates (EAC) for transmission and distribution losses (Technical Specification 2.5.2)
+- Updated requirement for the annual measurement, estimation or evaluation of the entities organizational GHG inventory (Technical Specification 2.3) - Updated requirement for organizations to set a near-term science-aligned reduction target (Technical Specification 3.2) - Updated requirement for achievement of internal emissions reductions requirement (Technical Specification 4.1) - Updated guidance on corresponding adjustments under the Paris Agreement (Guidance 4.8) - Updated Approved Environmental Instrument Standards (Table 10 and Guidance 4.2) - Updated requirements for disclosure of GHG inventories, internal abatement targets and strategies, and use of carbon credits (Technical Specification 5.1)

-&lt;sup>1 www.carbonneutral.com/who-we-are/advisory-members
+1 www.carbonneutral.com/who-we-are/advisory-members